meta-llama/llama-cookbook/getting-started/finetuning/vision/README.md

 tune run lora_finetune_single_device --config 11B_lora_w2.yaml
 ```

+This will create models in different `output_dir` for each configuration, used further down for the evaluation commands.

-**Note**: The VQA dataset component in torchtune is pre-configured to handle the multimodal format, eliminating the need for custom preprocessors.
+> **Note**: The VQA dataset component in torchtune is pre-configured to handle the multimodal format, eliminating the need for custom preprocessors.
+The `prepare_w2_dataset.py` script adapts the input to this format on the prompt.

 ## Model Evaluation